daveyc/pyzfile/docs/html/_sources/index.rst.txt

 Parse a YAML text file from a PDS member
 ----------------------------------------
 .. note::
-    This example uses a third part package for parsing YAML which can be installed using ``pip install ruamel.yaml``.
+    This example uses a third party package for parsing YAML which can be installed using ``pip install ruamel.yaml``.

 .. code-block:: python